 This 21 Day Fix Pumpkin Pasta with Spicy Sausage is the perfect Fall family dinner!
 And if you haven’t had a savory pumpkin dish, this creamy and delicious pasta is a great one to try!
+Now with Weight Watchers points too!
 This post contains affiliate links for products I am obsessed with.

 Confession #102- Halloween is over and I feel like everyone has moved onto Christmas.

 And I’m over here like what happened to October?
 Or hell, September?